 The People United Will Never Be Defeated

-Kathryn Fouse plays Rzevski's monumental piano work with visual presentations by Larry Thompson of the original paintings created specifically for this piece.
+Kathryn Fouse plays Rzewski's monumental piano work with visual presentations by Larry Thompson of the original paintings created specifically for this piece.

 Dr. Kathryn Fouse recently accepted a position Dean of Visual and Performing Arts at the University of Mary Hardin-Baylor.
 Most recently, Fouse served as Professor of Music and Associate Dean for the Division of Music at Samford University in Birmingham, Alabama.